 Jennifer Weiler, Todd Ingalls, Stacey Kuznetsov.
 Lithobox: Exploring Hybrid Crafting Practices through a Collaboration Across Digital Fabrication and Fine Arts.
-Forthcoming in Leonardo, Volume 55 Issue 3.
+In Leonardo, Volume 55 Issue 3.

 Piyum Fernando and Stacey Kuznetsov.
 OScH in the wild: dissemination of open science hardware and implications for HCI.
 CHI 2020 (24.31% acceptance rate, to appear)

 Heesun Kim, Kyle Hoefer, Alejandra Rodriguez Vega, Stacey Kuznetsov.
 Drogon, the Thermal-Sensing Drone: Exploring Aerial Imagery as a Tool for Citizen Science Research.
 ACM DIS 2019 Provocations and Works-in-Progress.
 (46.9% acceptance rate)